livegnik/2way-poc-design/03-data/04-indexing-strategy.md

 * index corruption that produces inconsistent query behavior
 * index definitions that do not match the expected column contracts
 * missing required index that prevents mandatory read paths from meeting resource constraints and cannot be rebuilt
-* index corruption that produces inconsistent query behavior
-* index definitions that do not match the expected column contracts

 Automatic repair is permitted only for index rebuilds.
 Any detected corruption in base tables remains a fatal error per [01-protocol/09-errors-and-failure-modes.md](../01-protocol/09-errors-and-failure-modes.md).